cloudberrydb/cloudberrydb/README.md

 between an email on file and an email recorded in the commits submitted as part of the pull request.

-If you can not figure out why a certain validation check failed, feel free to ask on the developer's mailing list, but make sure to include a direct link to a pull request in your email.
+If you cannot figure out why a certain validation check failed, feel free to ask on the developer's mailing list, but make sure to include a direct link to a pull request in your email.